mrmsnchz/DogTributePage/README.md

 # DogTributePage
-One of the first basic HTML projects i made.
+One of the first basic HTML projects.

 https://codepen.io/MiriamSanchez/full/eYRdxRd